Physics of Baseball

 The bounce factor found from these and some additional impacts is shown below.

-The relevant collision equations are derived in The Physics and Technology of Tennis book (and elsewhere) and are:
+The relevant collision equations are derived in the Physics of Baseball and Softball book (and elsewhere) and are:

 1. If the bat is at rest then we can define the ball speed ratio